Genboo · 进步

 A research-grade humanoid.

-ToddlerBot is the Stanford-published, open-source humanoid platform you'll build, wire, and teach to walk.
-Every component is portfolio-grade.
+ToddlerBot is the Stanford-published, open-source humanoid platform you'll build, wire, and bring up.
+Every component you work with is the same hardware used in active humanoid research labs.

 ME